basti564/DreamGrid/README.md

 Please note that the following issues were already present in the original pilauncher

-### General
-- Deleting the last remaining group crashes the app.
 ### Oculus
 - Resizing can cause a black screen when launched via Android Studio or replaced Explore.
 - Sometimes unable to move icons.